Tube map: Official versions

 Maps are produced in different sizes, the most common being Quad Royal (40 × 50 inches) poster size and Journey Planner pocket size.
 The maps showing all the National Rail routes provide useful additional information at the expense of considerably increased complexity, as they contain almost 700 stations.

-Non-Underground lines on standard map
+Non-London Underground lines on standard map

 Some non-Underground lines have appeared on the standard tube map: